 Extramural vascular invasion (EMVI) is the direct invasion of a blood vessel (usually a vein) by a tumour.
 In rectal cancer, this can occur on a macroscopic level and be detected on staging MRI.
 It is a significant prognostic factor, being a predictor of haematogenous spread.

 Rectal MRI is considered highly specific and moderately sensitive tool in the detection of EMVI.
-EMVI is seen as tubular or serpiginous projections of intermediate signal intensity, which follows a course of a perirectal vein.
-It may be either directly contiguous with the tumour or non-contiguous.
+EMVI is seen as tubular or serpiginous projections of intermediate signal intensity, which follow the course of a perirectal vein and may be either directly contiguous with the tumour or non-contiguous.